avivjan/FilesManagement/README.md

 # FilesManagement
-This project is a file management system that using FTP server.
+This project is an ASP.NET Core API: file management system that using FTP server.